 No development, other than development stated in this section, is regulated by the port overlay.
-All other development not listed in Table 3 is not changed by the port overlay.
+Development not identified in Table 3 is not triggered for assessment against the port overlay.

-6.1.
 Categories of assessment

-Table 3 identifies the categories of assessment and assessment benchmarks that apply under the port overlay where development is assessed by either TCC or POTL.
+Table 3 identifies the categories of assessment and assessment benchmarks that apply under the port overlay.

-Where a higher category of assessment already applies, then the category of assessment is not lowered by the port overlay.
+If development is identified as assessable by a planning instrument under the Planning Act, the highest category of development or assessment applies.
+Where a higher category of assessment already applies, the category of assessment is not lowered by the port overlay.